Issue 3 - Arkansas Term Limits Amendment

 for a vote.
 Read the court opinion.

 On Election Day, you will see only the popular name and title of each proposal.
 Want to read the rest of it?
-Here's a link to the complete text of Issue 3, otherwise known as Senate Joint Resolution 16.
+Here's a link to the complete text of Issue 3.

-Watch our specialist explain Issue 3 in the video below.
+Watch our specialists explain Issue 3 in the video below.

-How did this issue get on the ballot?
+How did Issue 3 get on the ballot?

 Who is supporting or opposing this measure?

-Opponents and supporters that spend money to campaign are required to register with the Arkansas Ethics Commission as aballot or legislative question committee.
+Supporters and opponents that spend money to campaign are required to register with the Arkansas Ethics Commission as a ballot or legislative question committee.
 Visit the Commission's website to view these filings, which include names of people behind a group and how much money has been raised or spent.